-With COVID-19 most races have been cancelled or have not opened registration yet.
+With COVID-19 most races have been cancelled and have not even gone virtual.

 The Roxbury and Millinocket marathons take place before the Winter Solstice and Millinocket is the only December marathon in New England.
 I’ve also included them in the fall directory where they belong.